Thenewteejay/mdLtLogin/README.md

 ## 🛠️ Usage

-- Open `LtLogin.html` in your browser to start the login flow
+- Open `ltLogin.html` in your browser to start the login flow
-- Register via `LtRegistration.html`
+- Register via `ltRegistration.html`
-- Simulate password resets via `LtForgotPassword.html` and `LtResetPassword.html`
+- Simulate password resets via `ltForgotPassword.html` and `ltResetPassword.html`
-- Check `LtService.php` for backend logic or extend as needed
+- Check `ltService.php` for backend logic or extend as needed
-- You can modify filenames (e.g., `LtLogin.html` to `login.html`) via Lifetechocms software
+- You can modify filenames (e.g., `ltLogin.html` to `login.html`) via Lifetechocms software

 ---

 ## 📡 API Resources
-All API endpoints use the **POST** method.

 ### Base path: `/user-accounts/`